March 5-6, 2024 | Lone Star Flight Museum | Houston, TX (KEFD)

 From the content of every Keynote and breakout session to the people you'll meet and network with, a love of aviation is core to what makes Migration so powerful.

-At the 2023 conference, we offered a dedicated track for K-12 aeronautics for the first time, and thanks to the amazing group of teachers that made it so successful, we're bringing even more educational and hands-on sessions to Houston in 2024!
 With the proliferation of aeronautics topics in STEM and career and technical education programs across the country, school districts and their educators need regular opportunities to interact and exchange ideas with the broader aviation industry.
 Migration is uniquely positioned to facilitate those conversations, helping K-12 schools and flight training organizations better collaborate on shaping the pilots of the future.

 Due to the unreliability of this service, we recommend you use one of the other methods of communication.
 But if you are really itching to use that carrier pigeon and would like to try it out, be our guest.
 We have never received anything via bird before … it might be interesting.